 I glanced at Theo with a frown.
 “He’s… in on this?”
 I asked.
 I still had no idea what “this” was, but I hadn’t expected it to extend beyond something that either had happened to Theo or that Theo had done, but had turned out wrong.

 Theo nodded.
 “Ollie was… ” he started to explain, then shook his head.
 “This isn’t what was supposed to happen,” he said, repeating Oliver.

 “It sure isn’t,” Oliver said.
 Unexpectedly he’d crossed the room while my attention had been briefly diverted and was now moving around us, examining us—mostly me, as he was mainly stroking various places on my torso through the blue and white tee I’d pulled on.
 I wondered if this constituting Oliver “behaving”, and what he’d be like if his control actually did start to give way.
-Oliver made a move to slips a hand between us, no doubt intensely curious about our join, but I batted his hand away.
+Oliver made a move to slip a hand between us, no doubt intensely curious about our join, but I batted his hand away.

 “So what was supposed to happen?”
 I asked pointedly, looking from Oliver to Theo.
 Oliver was too engrossed in investigating the two of us with his hands as carefully and thoroughly as possible, and was currently feeling up Theo’s round ass with a thoughtful expression, as if to check whether anything might have changed in that department.